Tim Anderson Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Marlins' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 11th in baseball in home runs surrendered (65 total, one per game).
+- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).

-- Perez gets the start for the Marlins, his sixth of the season.
-He is 3-1 with a 2.25 ERA and 24 strikeouts through 24 2/3 innings pitched.
+- Alcantara gets the start for the Marlins, his 13th of the season.
+He is 2-5 with a 5.19 ERA and 67 strikeouts through 76 1/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw five scoreless innings against the Oakland Athletics while surrendering four hits.
+- In his most recent appearance on Sunday, the righty tossed seven innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.

-- In five games this season, the 20-year-old has amassed an ERA of 2.25, with 9 strikeouts per nine innings.
-Opponents are batting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.